-X-rays, also known as radiographs, are an essential part of any dental care treatment plan.
+X ray in Burlington, also known as radiographs, are an essential part of any dental care treatment plan.
 They are diagnostic, but they can also be preventative, by helping a dentist diagnose potential oral care issues in a patient’s mouth before they become a major problem.
 An x-ray is a type of energy that passes through soft tissues and is absorbed by dense tissue.
 Teeth and bone are very dense, so they absorb X-rays, while X-rays pass more easily through gums and cheeks.

 X-rays are divided into two main categories, intraoral and extraoral.
 Intraoral is an X-ray that is taken inside the mouth.
 An extraoral X-ray is taken outside of the mouth.

 Intraoral X-rays are the most common type of radiograph taken in dentistry.
 They give a high level of detail of the tooth, bone and supporting tissues of the mouth.
-These X-rays allow dentists to:
+These X-ray allow dentists to:

 Check the health of the bony area around the tooth

 Determine if periodontal disease is an oral care issue

 If you are in need of x-ray in Burlington or x-ray in Oakville call us right now at 905-332-0330.